apivideo/api.video-documentation/live-streaming/live-stream-best-practices.md

 * The available duration for DVR is 1 hour.
 * DVR is only available for live streams that are actively broadcasting.
-* When a live stream is completed, api.video stores the recording for as long as the duration the stream, but **at most for 1 hour**.
-For example, if the duration of the live stream is 15 minutes, then the recording is available for 15 minutes after the stream is completed.
-Even if the stream is longer than 1 hour, the recording is only kept for 1 hour.
-The cached DVR recording is subsequently deleted.
+* When a live stream is completed, api.video stores the DVR for as long as the duration the stream, but **at most for 1 hour**.
+For example, if the duration of the live stream is 15 minutes, then the DVR is available for 15 minutes after the stream is completed.
+Even if the stream is longer than 1 hour, the DVR is only kept for 1 hour.
+The cached DVR is subsequently deleted.

 ### Reusing a `streamKey`